xpepermint/approvedjs/README.md

 }
 ```

 That's it.
-We can now show a well structured data object.
+We can now show a well structured data object to a user.

 ```js
 console.log({data, errors});
 ```

-Note that it's a good practice to extend the Schema class and place it into a separated file inside the `./approvals` directory.
+Note that it's a good practice to extend the Schema class, add configuration in the constructor and place it into a separated file inside the `./approvals` directory.
 See the included example (`npm run example`) and the source code for more.

 ## API